SmithPeder/dotfiles/README.md

 # Config for my dotfiles

-## Vim, Tmux and zsh
+## vim, tmux and zsh

 > Vim

-The `dotconf/.vimrc` file contains the configurations for Vim
+`dotconf/.vimrc` file contains the configurations for Vim

 > tmux

-The `dotconf/.tmux.conf` file contains the configurations for tmux terminal multiplexer
+`dotconf/.tmux.conf` file contains the configurations for tmux terminal multiplexer

 > zsh

-The `dotconf/zsh/.zsh_manager.sh` file contains the start point of the zsh shell confing
+`dotconf/zsh/.zsh_manager.sh` file contains the start point of the zsh shell confing